By Ashrafuddin Pirzada

 The election commission of Pakistan had setup 1897 polling stations across the tribal districts, while more than four hundred polling stations had been declared sensitive and very sensitive.
 Pakistan army, paramilitary troops and police personnel had been deployed to smoothly conduct the election process.

 Remarkably, women voters were seen only casting their votes but tribal women were encouraged and contested the historical elections in the tribal district.

-International community also welcoming the elections in the tribal districts and have extended their good wishes for peaceful elections.
+The international community also welcomed the elections in the tribal districts and have extended their good wishes for peaceful elections.

-According the sources and officials have confirmed that no untoward incident happened during the election day despite a minor scuffled in Landikotal tehsil of Khyber tribal district between rival supporters and a gun shots exchanged incident in Mohmand tribal district leaving two persons injured.
+According to the sources and officials have confirmed that no untoward incident happened during the election day despite a minor scuffle in Landikotal tehsil of Khyber tribal district between rival supporters and gunshots exchanged incident in Mohmand tribal district leaving two persons injured.
 However, the security forces controlled the situation.

-It is learnt at the local level in the tribal districts that the gone are the days that they were being influence before and used to cast their vote for the appeasement of their elders, religious scholars and influential but this time they will vote to those who can create jobs for them,bring business activities and peace for them.
+It is learnt at the local level in the tribal districts that the gone are the days that they were being influenced before and used to cast their vote for the appeasement of their elders, religious scholars and influential but this time they will vote for those who can create jobs for them, bring business activities and peace for them.